cyber-punk-me/nukleos/README.md

 # Nukleos

-Useful application for work with MYO(just now), and for other EMG sensors(soon)
+A useful application for working with MYO(just now), and for other EMG sensors(soon)

 ### Tech